 Current PhD student at Princeton University in Sociology, with a joint degree in Social Policy and affiliation with the Office of Population Research (OPR).
 MPhil Sociology and Demography at the University of Oxford (2022).
 Yale University graduate (2020) with a joint B.A./M.A. in Political Science and an intensive B.A. in Classics (Ancient Greek and Latin).

-Chosen as the 2019 Truman Scholar and 2020 Rhodes Scholar for commitments to public service and research.
-Studies survey methods, social demography, and identity (e.g., by gender, sexuality, race, and immigration status).
+Chosen as a 2019 Truman Scholar and 2020 Rhodes Scholar for commitments to public service and research.
+Studies survey methods, social demography, and identity (e.g., by gender, sexuality, race/ethnicity, and immigration status).

 - Awarded the Robert F. Dentler Student Practitioner Award from the ASA Section on Sociological Practice and Public Sociology.

 - Conference proceedings published in Writing from Below.